CortexIntelligentAutomation/docs/content/en/docs/2023.3/_shared/architecture/components/purpose/cortex-block-packages.md

-A set of files which contain the blocks that users can use to build flows.
-Used by the Cortex Flow Debugger Service and the Cortex Execution Service.
+A set of files that contain the blocks that users can use to build flows.
+Used by the Cortex Flow Debugger Service and the Execution Service.